pocomane/brewed-in-the-apocalypse/bita.md

 That is all.
 The setting is kept compact by purpose: the rest should be defined and discovered during the play.
 However some ambientation may have more lore details, presented at the very beginning as prose paragraphs.
+Then each player takes a sheet to record all what happen to their character, both in fiction and mechanical.

-Then each player will chose one of the character in the playbook.
-They, like the setting, are described by few sentences.
-The playbook contains also the initial goals of the characters.
-This is just the initial scenario to kickoff the game, the mission can be changed as soon as the players found something more interesting.
+Then each player will chose one character from the playbook, and they will copy all the information on their character sheet.
+Like the setting, the characters are described by few sentences, to leave the space for the player to add new details during the game.
+The playbook contains also the initial goals of the characters, and a description of the initial scene.
+This is meant just kickoff the game, new goals can be selected as soon as the players found something more interesting.

+TODO : add scenarist moves for adding details to the character sheet ?

 If all this limitations seem too strong, you can generate new character, using the relative section of the "Your World" playbook, also if another playbook was selected.
+Or for a quick version, the players can just write on their character sheetS 8 traits and 2 fortune points.
+These can be seen as applying 8 times the move __Add a trait__ and 2 times __Add a fortune point__ , refer to the relevant section for details.
+We suggest to start selecting and mixing traits from the characters in in the ambientation playbook.
+Or at least use them as inspiration.

 TODO : remove the fortune points ?

-After that, the players take a sheet to record all what happen to their character, both in fiction and mechanical.
-They start writing on the character sheet 8 traits and 2 fortune points.
-These can be seen as applying 8 times the move __Add a trait__ and 2 times __Add a fortune point__ , refer to the relevant section for details.
-We suggest to start selecting traits from the list proposed in the playbook.
-If you want invent new one, use the list as inspiration.

 The player should keep some space on the sheet to record Harm assigned by the scenarist, object ey will find, future notes, etc. Since the Traits, the Harm and the Fortune points are the only things having mechanical effect, make clear what they are in the sheet, for example putting a "+" before Traits, a "-" before Harms and an underline on the Fortune points.

-Each player choose and print the name of the character on the sheet.

-Than the scenarist will ask each player to present eir character by turns.
-The player should adds also some aesthetic or psychological details.
-If their do not do it, the scenarist can ask some questions about it.

 # Playing the game